 It’s difficult to imagine any new flight search, no matter how innovative, winning today with Google acting as the web’s gatekeeper.

-This is only one of a 1000 such examples of Google potentially limiting access and innovation by keeping the top of results to itself.
+This is only one of 1000 examples of Google potentially limiting access and innovation by keeping the top of results to itself.

 Google’s Growing Antitrust Tsunami

-Favoring itself in search results isn’t the only thing regulators around the world are looking into.
+Favoring itself in search results isn’t the only thing regulators worldwide are looking into.
 Google’s growing antitrust concerns include:

 - A bipartisan group of senators introduced legislation to weaken Google’s grip over smaller developers in their app store and would prohibit Google from giving its own apps preferential treatment in search, among other things.